astrochialinko/LSDSS2023-group1/README.md

     ```

 ## References
 - [[Paper]](https://www.sciencedirect.com/science/article/pii/S2153353922005478?via%3Dihub) Deep learning for digital pathology image analysis: A comprehensive tutorial with selected use cases
+- [[Slide]](https://drive.google.com/file/d/1b6PNF5QdTOtBL3q_vjM5L5P9irI8ujCI/view) Project title: Digital Pathology

+## Acknowledgements
+We would like to acknowledge the support from Dr. Maurio Cerda for the guidance and support throughout the LSDSS.